-Whether you are looking for informative or motivational presentations, craft workshops (see bottom of page), a literary dinner experience, or an intimate chat about books and publishing, I’m your girl!
+Whether you are looking for craft workshops (see bottom of page), a literary dinner experience, a book signing, or an intimate chat about books and publishing, I’m your girl!

 Yes, I do love to chat about books, my writing process, and share the highs, the lows, the pitfalls and my experiences in the publishing industry.

-If you are a small library without a budget for events, let Jenn know.
-Jenn is happy to waive appearance fees in some instances*, but she does appreciate travel expenses if driving distances.
-Contact Jenn (*Not where attendees are being charged a fee.
+If you are a small library without a budget for events, let me know.
+I can waive appearance fees in some instances*, but I appreciate travel expenses if driving distances.
+Contact me (*Not where attendees are being charged a fee.
 Charity fundraisers excluded.)

 - You might be a book club, social/community/fundraising group, U3A, Men’s Sheds, etc from within your region can invite Jenn to talk to gain insights into the book, the process of writing, and engage in a Q&A.

 - For the aspiring writers in your community, Jenn can conduct a writing workshop and share invaluable tips and knowledge on how to get started on a writing project.